zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 Sandia National Labs, via a CAD model to generate the computation mesh.
-An internal INL tool is used to post-process the mesh to ensure consistency with the Serpent generated multi-group cross section library (i.e. material regions and equivalent regions).
+An internal INL tool is used to post-process the mesh to ensure consistency with the Serpent generated multi-group cross section library (i.e., material regions and equivalent regions).
 The resulting output is an Exodus file that can be read by MOOSE using the [!style color=orange](FileMeshGenerator) type.
 We need to directly specify the ids on the mesh using